-This degree is at least one full year in length, and should be able to be completed within two years if done without diagnostic training.
+This degree is at least one full year in length, and should be able to be completed within two to three years if done without diagnostic training.

-- 9 credit units of course work recommended and approved by the GAC.
-Students wishing to take additional courses can do so with the permission of their Graduate Advisory Committee provided an adequate progress has been made on their research project. - Completion of all non-credit courses required for this program. - SVMA license is required for diagnostic courses
+- 9 credit units of course work recommended and approved by the Advisory Committee.
+Students wishing to take additional courses can do so with the permission of their Advisory Committee provided adequate progress has been made on their research project. - Completion of all non-credit courses required for this program. - A Saskatchewan Veterinary Medical Association license is required to participate in diagnostic courses.

-- MSc research proposal should be submitted and approved by the GAC within first 6 months of the program, but not later than 12 months. - The expected duration of the program is 2 years, and stipend support beyond 2 years is not guaranteed.
-It should be aimed to complete the research project portion of the program within 20 months of entry into the program, with 4 months to write and defend the thesis.
+- MSc research proposal should be submitted and approved by the Advisory Committee within first 6 months of the program, but not later than 12 months. - The expected duration of the program is 2 two to three years and stipend support beyond 2 years is not guaranteed.
+Research should be completed within 20 months of entry into the program, with 4 months available to write and defend the thesis.

-Master of Science Degree with Diagnostic concentration
+Master of Science (MSc) Degree with Diagnostic Concentration

-The purpose of this new MSc (Diagnostic Pathology) program is to offer research training similar to an MSc program (described above) in addition to diagnostic training component.
-In this MSc program, students learn both the diagnostics and research.
+The purpose of the MSc with Diagnostics program is to offer research training similar to an MSc program (described above) in combination with training in veterinary diagnostic pathology.
 This program is available only to students with a DVM degree or equivalent.